World Wide Words logo

 I still didn’t see anything in it but the meaningless sort of humor that used to make richardsnary the thieves’ word for dictionary.

 Red Harvest, By Dashiell Hammett, 1929.
-The author was misled by its appearance in Grose’s Dictionary, which mostly featured underworld slang.
+The author was misled about its context by its appearance in Grose’s Dictionary, which mostly featured underworld slang.

 Katherine Martin, a senior editor at the OED, commented: “Much of the evidence found by OED researchers seems self-consciously humorous; one suspects that those who used the term would have delighted to be asked what it meant, so as to have the excuse to deliver what is essentially a joke with an etymological punchline.”